Companies that want to market to Chinese speakers must first decide on their target markets.

 Another option is to do Chinese SEO in-house.
 You may have in-house Chinese speakers or you can use outside vendors just for translation.
 In any case, this SEO China article gives you a basic start, so you won’t waste your money translating to Traditional Chinese when your target market is in Mainland China.

 You can learn about using Chinese characters in the URL in this post.
 One of the most important things to do is make sure your translations are not literal-use the keywords that your searchers use.

 Chinese characters can be used in the URL.

 Although Chinese SEO can look daunting to English speakers because the characters are so different, this is now easier than ever due to technology.
-You can even get a quick translation The Google Translator for example can translate both Simplified and Traditional Chinese to English and back.
+You can even get a quick translation The Google Translator, for example, can translate both Simplified and Traditional Chinese to English and back.
 It can also translate Simplified to Traditional Chinese and back.
 Today there is no excuse not to communicate with over a billion people.

-If you want to learn more about increasing sales or leads in China, contact me:
+Learn more about increasing sales or leads in China, contact me: